inflac/NightLight/README.md

         * https://generate-random.org/api-key-generator
 4. In the `NightLight/website` folder you find HTML which you can copy and paste to your website.
 It will fetch the status and display a little notification if the status equals to "canceled" or "english".
 Feel free to adjust the design or displayed statuses.
     * IMPORTANT: To make the code functioning, replace STATUS_API_URL(line 8) with the URL under which the API is callable.
 If the status can be requested on status.example.com, replace `STATUS_URL` with `https://status.example.com`.
 5. Place the images you would like to post in your Instagram story, in the `NightLight/assets` folder.
-If you dont want to use the instagram feature and have configured the required variables in .env accordingly, you do not have to place images in the assets folder.
+If you don't want to use the Instagram feature and have configured the required variables in .env accordingly, you do not have to place images in the assets folder.
     * For status update to "canceled", name the image "canceled.png"
     * For status update to "english", name the image "english.png"

 ## Optional
 ### Change the reset time
 If you would like to reset the status before or after 00:00, update the cronjob.
-E.g to run the reset at 01:00, do the following, based on the Method to run the API.
+E.g. to run the reset at 01:00, do the following, based on the Method to run the API.

 **Docker Compose / Docker:**
 Enter the file: `NightLight/Dockerfile` and change the time in the cron job command.
 Change: